ld4mbse/oslc-adapter-magicdraw-sysml/README.md

 7. And then run the Maven launch configuration named **oslc4jmagicdraw tomcat deploy debug**

-### 12. Testing the OSLC SysML Adapter
+### 13. Testing the OSLC SysML Adapter

 #### Testing the retrieval of OSLC resources in HTML

 1. Launch your web browser Google Chrome
 2. In the URL field, type for test purposes: [http://localhost:8080/oslc4jmagicdraw/services/catalog/singleton](http://localhost:8080/oslc4jmagicdraw/services/catalog/singleton).
 This will send a HTTP GET request to retrieve the HTML representation of the SysML Service Provider Catalog.
-This will launch a Matlab command window which will close automatically.
-The Matlab command window may display warnings if it is an older version than R2013b.
 3. You will then see an HTML page showing you the list of Service Providers.
 You can browse from the Service Providers (e.g. for model11) to the Services and ultimately to the OSLC SysML resources.